oceandatalab/OVL/doc/ovl/features.md

 ## Hotspots
+Bookmarked case studies: what they are and how to use them. you can find the hotspot tab in the upper menu bar.
+A popup shows up with server predefined hotspots and your own local hotspots if you have created some.

 ![Hotspot tab from the upper menu bar](pict/hotspots.png)

-Bookmarked case studies: what they are and how to use them.

 ## Sharing